Using I2C host for SMBus commands

-The I2C master can generate all the SMBus commands listed in the Rev 3.0 SMBus specification.
+The I2C host can generate all the SMBus commands listed in the Rev 3.0 SMBus specification.

 The Quick command is a rare case where the Start and Stop properties are both set on the same write to the I2C FIFO, along with an address and single bit of data.

 The simple SMBus commands are essentially single byte I2C transactions.
 A Start is attached to an address with either the write or read flag.
 There follows a single byte transfer in the appropriate direction with the Stop flag attached.